Njord0/BNPyc/README.md

     Binary ninja plugin for python bytecode (pyc) disassembly and analysis.<br/><br/>
 </div>

-Python versions between 3.6.0 and 3.10 are supported, more to come!
+Python versions from 3.0 to 3.10 are supported!

 ## Installation